-Our 100 Great Ideas campaigns are Facebook-based conversations where we invite anyone and everyone to share their opinion about the best way to solve a serious community issue.
-The campaigns are short, (usually 5-10 days) and at the end of the campaigns, we synthesize all ideas into a coherent report which we publish broadly.
+Our 100 Great Ideas campaigns are Facebook-based conversations where we invite anyone and everyone to share their opinion about the best way to solve a pressing community issue.
+At the end of the campaigns, we synthesize all ideas into a report which we share broadly.
 We then bring the top ideas to the decision-makers in the community who have the ability to implement them.

 Campaign No. 1: The Future of Miami's Libraries

-Our first campaign, co-hosted by Francine Madera, focused on the future of Miami's libraries.
+Our first campaign in 2014, co-hosted with Francine Madera, focused on the future of Miami's libraries.
 With funding cuts looming, some community leaders began asking whether libraries were even relevant to the needs of the community.
 We wanted to know what the community wanted to see at their libraries, and over the course of a 10-day period, we sourced more than 150 great ideas.

 After the campaign ended, we published the results in this report, and shared our reflections in an article for the Huffington Post.
 We also sat down with the interim director of Miami's public library system, as well as the head of arts and parks for the city.
 We also met with a community major and heads of several foundations and organizations.
 The ideas were well received, and many of them have been implemented.

 Campaign No. 2: The Future of the Miami Airport